 Megan brings to JBC a passionate commitment to and experience in getting the best out people, managing through change and delivering against goals.
 She is known for her ability to establish rapport and trust very quickly and cut to core issues.

 Since leaving the APS, Megan has undertaken a variety of consultancy work for government at both the commonwealth and state levels, as well as not-for-profit bodies, advising principally on governance and regulatory policy issues.
 Megan has also helped a commonwealth agency establish a mentoring program and provided mentoring services under that program.
-Megan is currently working towards coaching credentials through the Institute of Executive Coaching and Leadership.
+Megan is a qualified coach through the Institute of Executive Coaching and Leadership.